lucaapp/security-concept/README.md

-# Luca Security Concept
+# Luca Security Overview

-This is the document source of luca's security concept.
+This is the document source of luca's security overview.
 Please go here for the HTML version: https://luca-app.de/securityconcept

 ## Luca Source Code